slcs-jsc/mptrac/README.md

 ## Introduction

 Massive-Parallel Trajectory Calculations (MPTRAC) is a high-performance Lagrangian particle dispersion model for simulating atmospheric transport in the free troposphere and stratosphere.
+It is designed for scalability and can efficiently perform large-scale trajectory calculations using massive parallelization.

-Designed for scalability, MPTRAC efficiently handles large-scale trajectory calculations using massive parallelization, making it a valuable tool for studying atmospheric dynamics, pollutant dispersion, and stratospheric transport.
+MPTRAC integrates high-resolution meteorological data and models key processes such as advection, diffusion, and more to accurately track air parcels over large spatial and temporal scales.

-The model accurately tracks air parcels across large spatial and temporal scales by integrating high-resolution meteorological data and accounting for processes such as advection, turbulent diffusion, and meteorological variability.
+Typical applications include long-range pollutant transport, volcanic ash dispersion, tracer experiments, and atmospheric chemistry studies.
+With its focus on precision and performance, MPTRAC supports improved understanding and prediction of complex transport phenomena.

-Applications include long-range pollutant transport, volcanic ash dispersion modeling, stratospheric tracer experiments, and atmospheric chemistry studies.
-With its focus on performance and precision, MPTRAC enables researchers to better understand and predict complex atmospheric transport phenomena.
+To make MPTRAC more accessible, especially for educational and exploratory use, we now offer the [MPTRAC Web Runner](https://mptrac.jsc.fz-juelich.de) — a browser-based interface that enables running simulations without local installation.

 ## Features